Point-NeRF: Point-based Neural Radiance Fields: Experiments

 \boldstartspace{Comparisons with pure per-scene methods.} Our results after 20K iterations are quantitatively very close to NeRF's results trained with 200K iterations.
 Visually, our model at $20K$ iterations already has better renderings in some cases, e.g. the Ficus scene (4th row) in Fig.~\ref{fig:nerfsynth}.
 Point-NeRF$_{20K}$ is optimized for only 40 minutes, which is at least $30\times$ faster than the 20+ hours optimization time taken by NeRF.
 NSVF's~\cite{liu2020neural} results are also from very long per-scene optimization and yet are only slightly better than our 40min results.
 Optimizing our model for 200K until convergence can lead to significantly better results than NeRF, NSVF, and all other comparison methods.
 As shown in Fig.~\ref{fig:nerfsynth}, our 200K results contain the most geometry and texture details.
-Moreover, our method is the only one that can fully recover details like the thin rope structure in the Ship scene (2nd row) because of our point growing technique.
+Attribute to the point growing technique, our method is the only one that can fully recover details like the thin rope structure in the Ship scene (2nd row).

 \boldstartspace{Comparisons with point-based rendering.} Our results are significantly better than the previous state-of-the-art point-based rendering methods.
-For a fair comparison, we run NPBG\cite{aliev2020neural} using the same point cloud generated by our MVSNet-based network.
+We run NPBG\cite{aliev2020neural} using the same point cloud generated by our MVSNet-based network.
 However, NPBG can only produce blurry rendering results with their rasterization and 2D CNN framework.
-In contrast, we leverage volumetric rendering technique with neural radiance fields, leading to photo-realistic results and high PSNRs.
+In contrast, we leverage volumetric rendering technique with neural radiance fields, leading to photo-realistic results.